Ignocius/zerda-exam-html-css-retake/README.md

 ### What can I use?
  - You can use any resource online, but **please work individually**
- - Instead of copy-pasting your answers and solutions, write them in your own words.
+ - **Don't just copy-paste** your answers and solutions, use your own words instead.

 # Tasks